 The Terra Lemnia project aims to contribute to the sustainable development of Lemnos Island through the conservation and re-introduction of practices from the traditional agro-pastoral mandra system and the celebration of its products and practitioners as part of the island’s living heritage.
-The mandra system is a mixed crop and livestock land-use system where pastures and/or arable land exist around the traditional mandra construction.
-An emblematic example of vernacular architecture, the mandra is a multifunctional space fenced with a drystone wall, inside of which can be found an animal shed, the farmer’s or shepherd’s hut (known as ‘kehayias’ by the local community), and a barn, along with a stone threshing floor, a small creamery or bread oven, and occasionally a small vegetable garden.
+The mandra system is a mixed crop and livestock land-use system where pastures and arable land exist around the traditional mandra construction.
+An emblematic example of vernacular architecture, the mandra is a multifunctional space fenced with a drystone wall, inside of which can be found an animal shed, the farmer’s or shepherd’s hut (known as ‘kehagias’ by the local community), and a barn, along with a stone threshing floor, a small creamery or bread oven, and occasionally a small vegetable garden.

-The first phase of the project (2018–2020) focused on research and fieldwork to record and evaluate the current status of the island’s primary sector, biodiversity and natural environment and their positive connections with the traditional practices of the mandra system.
+The first phase of the project (2018–2020) focused on research and fieldwork to record and evaluate the current status of the island’s primary sector, biodiversity and landscape and their connections with the traditional practices of the mandra system.
 Through these linkages we were able to translate research into concrete conservation actions.
 Important steps have been made towards the design of a long-term monitoring system based on selected bio-indicator species through a comprehensive assessment of the interactions between agro-pastoral practices, biodiversity and soils.
 The Terra Lemnia team of scientists developed a ‘Standard of Good Practices’ for landscape and biodiversity that will form the basis for the establishment of a voluntary network of farmers – the Land Stewards’ Network – that will be central to the project’s next phase.

 A series of farm-based conservation actions have been implemented in collaboration with more than 30 local farmers and stockbreeders on Lemnos.
 These include in situ conservation of local seed varieties and the support of semi-extensive pastoral farming based on locally adapted breeds of sheep and the cultivation of fodder and forage crops, combined with wild-rabbit control measures.
 At the same time, several capacity-building actions have been organised, including workshops on the island and field visits to other case study sites in Greece, which have helped foster collaboration, networking and the exchange of knowledge.